Power network design (IC)

 The top layer of metal conductors for this processor circuit is almost entirely used for power distribution on the chip.

 In the design of integrated circuits, power network design is the analysis and design of on-chip conductor networks that distribute electrical power on a chip.
-As in all engineering, this involves tradeoffsthe network must have adequate performance and be sufficiently reliable, but it should not use more resources than required.
+Issues in the design include voltage drop, current density in conductors, the physical size of conductors in a metal layer of a chip, and reduction of undesired noise conducted through the distribution network.
+Design methods and software tools for layout of power networks may require iteration to produce a desirable design.
+Various methods are used to model current demands on the chip to reduce the complexity of simulation calculations.
+On-chip networks may serve millions of device.
+High-speed switching constrains design choices in the power network.
+Simulations are used to verify proper performance under worst-case conditions.

 Function

 The power distribution network distributes power and ground voltages from pad locations to all devices in a design.
 Shrinking device dimensions, faster switching frequencies and increasing power consumption in deep sub-micrometer technologies cause large switching currents to flow in the power and ground networks which degrade performance and reliability.
 A robust power distribution network is essential to ensure reliable operation of circuits on a chip.
 Power supply integrity verification is a critical concern in high-performance designs.